 Key 7: Get your characters talking

-Dialogue is an integral part of every great story.
+Dialogue is an integral part of great story writing.
 It’s one of the best ways to ‘show’ what’s happening in a story, rather than simply telling the reader every detail.
 I give kids two pieces of advice when I comes to dialogue:

 • Give your characters their best lines – by this, I mean that written conversation is different to spoken conversation.
 In a story, we don’t need all the ‘hi, how are you’ stuff before we get to the important bit of the conversation ‘did you hear Jenny is missing?’.